skip to main content

 Successful tests of the F-35B Joint Strike Fighter on a Japanese ship bring Japan closer to a future of close collaboration with the US Navy and Marine Corps.

-F-35Bs Japan’s effort to employ F-35Bs is one among a series of recent defense initiatives that have drawn attention and criticism from the country’s potential adversaries.
-The three major security documents released by Tokyo in late 2022 spelled out plans to increase the country’s defense budget and develop “counterstrike” capabilities for attacks against enemy bases.
-While North Korea ... focused on acquiring offensive capabilities that were in violation of the country’s stated self-defensive policy and were increasingly distancing the country from its “pacifist constitution
+for the first time.
+Competitor reactions to Japan's F-35Bs Japan’s effort to employ F-35Bs is one among a series of recent defense initiatives that have drawn attention and criticism from the country’s potential adversaries.
+The three major security documents released by Tokyo in late 2022 spelled out plans to increase the country’s defense budget and develop “counterstrike” capabilities ... .
+The authors contended that Japan’s F-35B tests were focused on acquiring offensive capabilities that were in violation of the country’s stated self-defensive policy and were increasingly distancing

 China's Party Congress Report Highlights New Challenges